gabledata/recap/SPEC.md

 ### Why Does Recap Type Spec Exist?

 Data passes through web services, databases, message brokers, and object stores.
 Each system describes its data differently.
-Developers have historically written schema conversion logic and tooling for each system.
-Building custom logic and tooling for each system is inefficient and error-prone.
-Recap's type system describes these schemas in a standard data model so a single set of tools can be built to deal with the data.
+Developers have historically written conversion logic and tooling for each system.
+Repeatedly building custom logic and tooling is inefficient and error-prone.
+Recap's type system describes schemas in a standard data model so a single set of converters and tools can be built to deal with data as it moves between systems.

-[Recap](https://github.com/recap-cloud/recap) uses this type system to:

-* Track and compare schemas: `log` and `diff` schemas.
-* Check schema compatibility: Validate that schemas are backward, forward, or fully compatible.
-* Transform schemas: `intersect`, `union`, and `project` schemas.
-* Transpile schemas: Convert between various IDLs and database DDLs.

 ## Types